|

 129 copy prints, 2 photos

-a photograph of Cecil E. Evans, an early-day Abilene teacher at Ward School, Abilene,
+contains a photograph of Cecil E. Evans, an early-day Abilene teacher at Ward

-Taylor County, Texas, scene of the Western Trail over which Longhorn cattle were driven to
+Taylor County, Texas, on the Western Trail over which Longhorn cattle were

-market, was established in 1878 by cattlemen.
-In 1880, when the Texas and Pacific Railroad
+driven to market, was established in 1878 by cattlemen.
+In 1880, when the Texas

 Taylor County Homes